-Part of the problem stems from the fact that you feel a need for independence.
-Your parents aren’t ready to let go, and they may think that you want to do more things than you can handle.
+You feel a need for independence.
+Your parents aren't quite ready to let go.
+They may see you as younger than you really are and think that you want to do more things than you can handle.

 Set a time to be home, and stick to it.